FPGAArcade/replay_webdocs/docs/guide/replay1/sd-setup.md

 The Replay loads cores at boot time from an SD card.
 A class 10 or faster card is recommended, with sizes up to 200GB tested.
-The card should be formatted with either the FAT32 or exfat file system.
+The card should be formatted with either the FAT32 or exfat.
+As FAT32 has a 4GB file size limitation, the use of exfat is recommended.

 ::: tip Note
-The Replay theoretically supports cards up to 2^(32+9) bits in size or ~274GB however only cards up to 200GB in size have been tested so far.
+The Replay theoretically supports cards up to ~2TB however only cards up to 200GB in size have been tested so far.
 :::

 If you insert the now blank SD card into the Replay and power on, the Replay